SAP/clm-sl-alert-notification-client/README.md

 Once the event from step 5) is posted, there will be one stored event immediately accessible on the Matched Events API.
 Another event will be stored as an undelivered event after the webhook [retry policy](https://help.sap.com/viewer/5967a369d4b74f7a9c2b91f5df8e6ab6/Cloud/en-US/da4fd4e6d0f74bd6b0939145d0e6b8f1.html) expires.
 Then it will be available on the Undelivered Events endpoint.

+### 9. Have an issue?
+Please, let us know by filing a [new issue](https://github.com/sap-staging/clm-sl-alert-notification-client/issues/new).

+### 10. Contributing
+We're always open for improvements!
+If you think the library could be better, please, open an issue and propose your solution as a pull request.
+We will contact you for discussion as soon as possible.

+### 11. License
+This project is run under the licensing terms of Apache License 2.0.
+The paper could be found in the [LICENSE](https://github.com/sap-staging/clm-sl-alert-notification-client/blob/master/LICENSE) file in the top-level directory.